Topic Collection Cover Page

 • This item doesn't have any comments

 * Centers for Disease Control and Prevention (2022).
-Caring for Children in a Disaster.
+Before, During, and After an Emergency.

 Parents, teachers, doctors and nurses are just some of the people who can help children get ready for and cope with disasters.
 Parents, schools, and childcare centers can prepare so that children can be as safe as possible during and after a disaster.
 These comprehensive resources help the whole community address the unique needs of children in disasters.